drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 **Software**:

 1. HTML and CSS editor such as Visual Studio Code or Sublime Text
-2. Node.js and MongoDB for server-side development
+2. Draw.io for server-side development
-3. Project management software such as Trello or Asana
+3. Project management software such as Figma
 4. Version control software such as Git and GitHub
-5. Testing tools such as Mocha and Chai
-6. Data visualization and analysis tools such as Tableau or Power BI

 <!--**Other Expenses**: